pixxies/Postgres-Local-Backup/README.md

-# Remote MYSQL Local Database Dumps
+# Postgres Local Backups

-## Does automated daily dumps of your remote MYSQL database to your local machine and pings you on Discord
+## Create regular Postgres database backups on your local machine and get pinged on Discord when they run!

 ### Features

-- Dumps your remote MYSQL database into the `backups` directory.
+- Dumps your remote Postgres database into a `backups` directory on your local machine.
 - Sends you notifications in a Discord channel through a webhook.
 - Automatically deletes old backups after a certain number of days to clear space on your local disk.

 ### System requirements

-- Node.js v16 or higher.
+- Node.js v18 or higher.
-- The modified version of [mysqldump](https://github.com/bradzacher/mysqldump) in our `node_modules` directory to work with node v16 and above.
 - Recommended: PM2 to run the process.

 **Note:** This does require your local machine being turned on, the process to be running and a stable internet connection to work.
 If the backup fails at the pre-defined backup time, it won't run again until the following day.